-A major obstacle for creating an enterprise chatbot with a high adoption rate is data binding.
-Admins will find it easy to set up text responses and teach the chatbot the necessary Natural Language understanding to safely match a question to an answer.
+With most enterprise chatbot platforms it is relatively easy to set up your text responses and teach the chatbot the necessary NLP to safely match a question to an answer.

 This requires the chatbot platform to offer API integrations and a 'designer' or 'configurator' that lets the admins pick out which part of an API response would be used in the answer given to the user.

 The goal would be for the chatbot not to say "You need to click here to log into the portal to find out how much leave allowance you have", but instead just respond "You have 6 more days this year.
 Want to request more?"